zainnadeem/objc-BlackJack-ios-0616/README.md

   * set the four boolean values (`aceInHand`, `stayed`, `blackjack`, and `busted`) to `NO`.
   * It should **not** affect the `wins` and `losses` integers.

 9. Lastly, override the `description` method to provide a customized printout in the debug console. **Hint:** *This is a great time to use* `NSMutableString`.
-Because of randomization, the tests are simply looking that this string contains substrings that match the property names, so it is somewhat up to you to decide how to present the information.
+Because of randomization, the test for this method is simply looking that this string contains substrings that match each the property names, so it is somewhat up to you to decide how to present the information.
 Remember that you can format line breaks with `\n` and indentations with spaces.

-Consider the following console output when formatting your string:
+Consider the following console output when formatting your description string:

 ```
 2015-10-02 15:48:32.953 BlackJack[9872:367674] FISBlackjackPlayer: